 - a.
-Each member body should check the ideographs of the current working set assigned by the IRG chief editor and technical editor for the following issues: - (1) Correctness of Kangxi radical, Kangxi index, stroke count, first stroke and IDS. - (2) Correctness and quality of glyphs and source information if necessary. - (3) Presence of duplicate or unifiable ideographs based on Annex S guidelines. - (4) Consistency of submitted characters with the submitted evidence and documentary proof. - b.
-When any data of an ideograph, including IDS, Kangxi radical, or stroke count are found to be incorrect, the ideograph should be moved from M-set to D-set as its standing data are no longer valid.
-Until the ideograph is confirmed to be unique by manual checking (procedure described in Section 2.4.2. below), it should not be moved back to M-set.

-2.4.2.
-Principles on Manual Checking

-- a.
-Duplication and Unification: For D-set ideographs, member bodies should ensure that they are not duplicates of or unifiable with any ideographs in the standard, working set(s) submitted to WG2.
-For in the current working set. - b.
+Each member bodyreviewer should check the ideographs of the current working set assigned by the IRG chief editor and technical editor for the following issues: - (1) Correctness of Kangxi radical, Kangxi index, stroke count, first stroke, and IDS. - (2) Correctness and quality of glyphs and source information if necessary. - (3) Presence of duplicate or unifiable ideographs based on Annex S guidelines. - (4) Consistency of submitted characters with the submitted evidence and documentary proof. b.
+When any data of an ideograph, including IDS, Kangxi radical, er-stroke count or first stroke are found to be incorrect, should be corrected during IRG meeting.
+Questionable characters with respect to these attributes and to the evidence the ideograph should be moved from M-set to D-set as the ideograph standing data are no longer valid.
+Until the ideograph is confirmed to be unique by manual checking (procedure described in Section 2.4.2. below), it should not be moved back to M-set. - 2.4.2.
+Principles on Manual Checking - a.
+Duplication and Unification: For D-set ideographs, member-bediesreviewers should ensure that they are not duplicates of or unifiable with any ideographs in the standard, working set(s) submitted to WG2, or in the current working set. - b.
 Radical Checking: Assurance is done by enumerating all possible radicals of a target ideograph and looking for any duplicate or unifiable ideographs in the range of ±2 stroke counts of ideographs in the standard, working set(s) submitted to WG2, and current working set.
-For example, "閏" may have the radical of "鬥" with 6 strokes for the remaining component, or the radical of "耳" with 8 strokes for the remaining component.
+For example, "聞" may have the radical of "鬥" with 6 strokes for the remaining component, or the radical of "耳" with 8 strokes for the remaining component.
 In such a case, checking the standard, working set(s) submitted to WG2, and current working set for ideographs with radical of "鬥" and 4-8 strokes, or ideographs with radical of "耳" and 6-10 strokes manually can better assure that the ideograph does not have duplicate or unifiable ideographs. - c.
 Recording of Review Results: The checking work should be recorded in the review comments as "Checked against all ideographs in the standard, working set(s) submitted to WG2, and current working set with radical X and stroke count of Y±2."